MaidaKosser/CodeAlpha_Portfolio/README.md

 3. Simply Open the project index.html file in browser:

-▶ Running the Portfolio
+▶ Running the Portfolio:
-No server setup required 🚀
 Just open the index.html file in your browser and explore the portfolio locally.

-🌟 Live Demo
-👉 Click Here to View My Live Portfolio
+🌟 Live Demo: Click Here to View My Live Portfolio